Second Sermon in a Three-Part Series: Parables – Stories that Read Us

 We aren’t good at judging between wheat and weeds – that’s God’s job anyway.
 And that brings us back to that first question: why doesn’t God do something now about the evil we see everywhere?
 Where is judgment when you need it?

 This parable of the weeds has something in common with each of the other two – we hear the connection with the first story in the seeds that are sown.
-And like the one we will hear next week, this parable also teaches us about judgment.
+And like the parable of the net, this story teaches us about judgment.
 Judgment will come, and evil will be destroyed – but not yet.

 This is the “already-not yet” reality of Christ’s kingdom.
 The kingdom has already broken into our world in the person of Jesus Christ, and is already at work among us through the Holy Spirit.
 But the kingdom has not yet reached its completion.
 The kingdom is becoming – like seed planted in a field.

-As Christians, we should not be surprised that evil is still active, even while God’s reign is already present.
-“The kingdom comes with limitless grace in the midst of an evil world. … The issue is … one of identity. … If we take our identity from the kingdom of limitless grace, how will that identity be lived out?”[3]
+Theologian Klyne Snodgrass writes, “The kingdom comes with limitless grace in the midst of an evil world. … The issue is … one of identity. … If we take our identity from the kingdom of limitless grace, how will that identity be lived out?”[3]

-Like those workers in the field, we may think it’s our job to pull the weeds, to judge who is worthy to flourish in God’s kingdom and who should be rooted out.
+Do you let God be the judge of who belongs in God’s kingdom?
+Like those field workers in the parable, we may think it’s our job to pull the weeds, to judge who is worthy to flourish in God’s kingdom and who should be rooted out.
 But that is not our job.
 Judgment is God’s job.
 God will take care of removing evil in God’s own good time.

 These days it feels more and more like “God’s own good time” is getting nearer and nearer, that evil has just about run its course in this weary world, and Judgment Day must surely be coming soon.
+If that’s the case, shouldn’t we have a greater sense of urgency to be ready for that day?

-How does this parable read you?
-Do you have ears to listen? are you the ‘bad things happening to good people of the world, or are you helping to right the wrongs and heal the brokenness?
-And here’s a hint: if you aren’t actively engaged in working for God’s kingdom, you are working against it.
+The good grain gives nourishment, the weeds take it.
+Which are you?
+Are you robbing nutrients from the intended crop, or are you multiplying God’s abundant mercy?
+Are you helping to right the wrongs and heal the brokenness in this world?
+And if you can’t answer that question for sure, here’s a hint: if you aren’t actively engaged in working for God’s kingdom, you are working against it.

 But here’s the good news about parables: you can only push a metaphor so far before it stops making sense.
 We can’t change ourselves from weeds to wheat anymore than we can change ourselves from rocky, thorny ground into good soil.
 But Jesus can.